-- Preheat the oven to 375 degrees.
-Line a 9×13 pan with parchment or grease with cooking spray.
-Set aside.
+- PREP: Preheat the oven to 375 degrees.
+Line a 9×13 pan with parchment OR generously grease with baking spray.

 These bars are already so simple to make.
 I included some of my favorite tips to make them even easier!

 - Line your pan with parchment.
 This helps pull the bars out quickly without any sticking!